Aztro2004/Habitable-Exoplanet-Graph/README.md

 * Filter planets given a planet of reference and its metrics.
 * Implement a search algorithm that uses the similarity metric to find planets similar to the given planet.
 # Tools
-* API Expo Planet Archive | https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS
+* Database Expo Planet Archive | https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS
 * Python 3
 * Library of the Python:
     * Pandas